gbook/nidb/redcapimport.md

 * Mapping structure need to define only once.
 If mapping structure is already define, go to the next step to transfer the data.

 <div align="center"><img src="http://neuroinfodb.org/wp-content/uploads/2021/09/Mapping-1-1024x441.png" width="80%"></div>
+Above steps are key steps to map the redcap data structure to NiDB.
+However the following sections will discuss mspping different types of data structures in more detail.

+### Mapping Measures
+### Mapping Vitals
+### Mapping Drug / Dose

 ## Transfer